 The Comfort Suites Seaford, with spacious rooms and a central location, is a great base for exploring Western Sussex County.
 Check the Visit Southern Delaware website for more ideas on where to eat, drink, play, and stay in the region.

-Whether you take the big leap, stay low on the water, stroll through history, or just relax by the beach, you’ll find fun and unique experiences on a Delaware getaway.
-No matter which activities and towns you choose to explore, you’ll find excellent dining and interesting drink nearby.
-What’s your favorite stop on a Delaware getaway?
-We’d love to hear your suggestions and feedback in the comments.
+Whether you take the big leap, stay low on the water, stroll through history, or just relax by the beach, you'll find fun and unique experiences on a Delaware getaway.
+No matter which activities and towns you choose to explore, you'll find excellent dining and interesting drink nearby.

 Our trip to Delaware was hosted by the Greater Wilmington CVB, Delaware's Capital Region, and Southern Delaware Tourism.